 - WP = Withdraw passing—after the seventh week of class

 - WF = Withdraw failing—after the seventh week of class

-A cumulative grade point average of “B” (3.00) is required for admission to degree candidacy and for graduation in the following graduate programs: Business Administration, Counseling Psychology, Education, English, Forensic Science, Health Education, Humanities, International Peace and Conflict Resolution and Public Health.
+A cumulative grade point average of “B” (3.00) is required for admission to degree candidacy and for graduation in the following graduate programs: Business Administration, Counseling, Education, English, English/Creative Writing, Forensic Science, Health Education, Humanities, International Peace and Conflict Resolution, International Public Relations, and Public Health.
 A cumulative grade point average of “B–” (2.70) is required for graduation in the following programs: Doctor of Physical Therapy, Genetic Counseling and Medical Science (Physician Assistant).

 A grade below “C” may not be applied toward a degree.
-Only 6 credits of “C” will count toward a degree in the following programs: Business Administration, Counseling Psychology, Education, English, Health Education, Humanities, International Peace and Conflict Resolution and Public Health.
+Only 6 credits of “C” will count toward a degree in the following programs: Business Administration, Counseling, Education, English, English/Creative Writing, Forensic Science, Health Education, Humanities, International Peace and Conflict Resolution, International Public Relations, and Public Health.
 A student must petition to repeat a course; however, the original grade remains on the transcript.
 No more than two concentration courses may be repeated.

 If a failing grade is received (“C–” or below), the course may be repeated one time only with the adviser’s permission.